wyatt-herkamp/digestible/README.md

 }
 ```
 Then you can select any hasher that implements Digester.
-When you enable the `digest` feature all hashes that implement [digest::Digest](https://docs.rs/digest/latest/digest/) such as SHA2 will be available.
+When you enable the `digest` feature all hashes that implement [digezst::Digest](https://docs.rs/digest/latest/digest/) such as SHA2 will be available.

-## Features

-## ByteOrder
+## Key Difference.
-ByteOrder is applied to types that use byteorder such as numbers and floats.

-### Atomic
-Atomics can be used to create a hash.
-When you enabled the `atomic` feature.
-Ordering relaxed is used for all atomics.

-### to_base64
-The result will automatically be encoded to base64.
-When you call `into_base64` on the hasher.
-The hasher must output a type that impl `AsRef<[u8]>`
-This will be the default when you enable the `digest` feature.

-### Chrono
-Chrono Types are implemented using the `hash` feature.

-### Float
-Implements Digestible for f32 and f64.

-#### Notes
-The Digest Writer will always provide the write_f32 and write_f64 functions.
+- ByteOrder is built in.
+So you can digest number types in any byte order.
+- Output is a Generic Associated Type.
+  So you can Digest into a ByteArray, String with [Base64](https://docs.rs/digestible/0.2.0-rc.1/digestible/struct.ToBase64.html)
+  or any other that the Digester implements.
+- Atomic Support Via [Digest With](https://docs.rs/digestible/0.2.0-rc.1/digestible/derive.Digestible.html#digest-with-example) and the [provided functions](https://docs.rs/digestible/0.2.0-rc.1/digestible/digest_with/atomics/index.html)